 Keep your seedlings between 65-75 degrees.
 You can set them in a sunny windowsill, but it is best to use fluorescent lights up to 16 hours a day two to four inches above the seedlings.

-When your seedlings start growing leaves, weed out the weakest looking plants, and start fertilizing once or twice a week.
+After your seedlings start growing leaves, weed out the weakest looking plants, and start fertilizing once or twice a week.

 When you see several sets of leaves, you can transplant the seedlings to individual pots filled with potting soil.
 If you transplant to a peat pot you can place this pot directly in the garden when it’s time to plant.